 Internally all relevant properties of the calibration are vectors of the size of the spectral channels of the used spectrometer band.
-In the used calibration algorithm the water, although also a vector of the same size, is treated as one value for the whole band, as we expect the same water for each spectral channel in the band.
+The water vapor, although also a vector of the same size, is treated as one value for the whole band, as we expect the same water for each spectral channel in the band.
 From this value the opacity is calculated for the signal and the image band.
-These are always vectors but there are set to a constant value as a default.